 In CI/CD pipelines

 Software testing should never slow the pipeline down.
-In Continuous Integration and Deployment environments, timing matters.
+In Continuous Integration and Deployment environments, timing matters, which is why AI for QA is critical for running tests in real time and avoiding release delays.

 AI fits here because: